ReefAlturki/EDA_Project/Project_Proposal.md

 **What is the framing question of your analysis, or the purpose of the model/system you plan to build?**

-What are the crowded stations in the borough with the highest crime level as the surveillance level should be increased?
+What are the crowded stations in the borough with the highest crime level as the surveillance level should be increased.

 **Who benefits from exploring this question or building this model/system?**